jeffsheltren/mac-provisioning/README.md

 # Provisioning for mac

 This repository contains the playbooks and roles to set up my personal and professional machines.
-It contains configuration for general apps, development (generic, web and chef), shells, media-server, roles to configure items for Digipolis work and Picabit work.
+It contains configuration for general apps, development (generic, web and chef), shells, media-server, roles to configure items for Dropsolid work and Picabit work.

 ## Installation